NahyeMoon/Tech_Layoff/Tech Layoffs/Tech Layoff Cleaning.md

 <br />

-In the first part of the project, I cleaned a dataset that contains 2361 tech layoffs reported from when COVID-19 was declared a pandemic (11 March 2020) to Present (20 July 2024) using SQL. <a href="https://www.kaggle.com/datasets/swaptr/layoffs-2022">(Data Soucre: Kaggle)</a> I also used Power BI to create high-resolution visualizations of the SQL outputs with enhanced aesthetics.
+In the first part of the project, I cleaned a dataset that contains 2361 tech layoffs reported from when COVID-19 was declared a pandemic (March 11th, 2020) to Present (July 20th, 2024) using SQL. <a href="https://www.kaggle.com/datasets/swaptr/layoffs-2022">(Data Soucre: Kaggle)</a> I also used Power BI to create high-resolution visualizations of the SQL outputs with enhanced aesthetics.

 <br />
 Table 1 shows top rows of the dataset.
 Most of the columns in the dataset represent their names, but for clarification, 'stage' refers to the stage of funding.